CleverCloud/documentation/content/doc/best-practices/blue-green.md

 Next time you push code a new *Green* VM will be created, then a *Blue* one, and so on.

 You also may see some deployments that you haven't triggered in your logs.
-It is because Clever Cloud uses "Blue/Green" pattern to update VMs, either security patches or versions updates.
+It's because Clever Cloud uses "Blue/Green" pattern to update VMs, either security patches or versions updates.